Which Trello plan is the best one for me?

-To top it off, Trello Enterprise gives you unlimited automation quota, so you can make your boards work for you on many of your routines and processes.
+To top it off, Trello Enterprise gives you an unlimited Butler automation quota, so you can make your boards work for you on many of your routines and processes.

-If you need to manage several Teams within the same organization, and you need to ensure policies and standards are met with controls that apply to a larger scale of users and teams, Trello Enterprise might be the way to go for you.
+If you need to manage several Workspaces within the same organization, and you need to ensure policies and standards are met with controls that apply to a larger scale of users and projects, Trello Enterprise might be the way to go for you.
 We have a webinar showcasing the benefits of Trello Enterprise here.

 If you are looking for pricing information and a comparison of features, check out our pricing page.
 We also have dedicated pages for our two upgrade plans: